BeatSwitch/lock/readme.md

 ### Working with conditions

 Conditions are actually asserts which are extra checks you can set for permissions.
 You can pass an array with them as the last parameter of `allow` and `deny`.
-All conditions must implement the `\BeatSwitch\Lock\Contracts\Condition` interface.
+All conditions must implement the `\BeatSwitch\Lock\Permissions\Condition` interface.

 > **Warning:** please note that conditions currently only work with static drivers.